chengsoonong/wib/README.md

 We suggest to initialise a repository on a remote server, for example [github](https://github.com/), [bitbucket](https://bitbucket.org) or [gitlab](https://about.gitlab.com).
-Then copy the URL of the repository (not the website) from the server and use **download**.
+Then copy the URL of the repository (not the website) from the server and use **down**.

 For example, to get a local copy of this repository

-    $ wib download git@github.com:chengsoonong/wib.git
+    $ wib down git@github.com:chengsoonong/wib.git

 ### References
 This package is just a wrapper on top of: